odoo/documentation/odoo_sh/getting_started/first_module.rst

   .. image:: ./media/firstmodule-test-updateappslist.png
     :align: center

-Your module will then appears in the list of available apps.
+Your module will then appear in the list of available apps.

 .. image:: ./media/firstmodule-test-mymoduleinapps.png
   :align: center